 The AIA has produced a white paper, created by materials specialists but aimed at all architects, that emphasizes the necessity for materials transparency.

-AIA Resilience and Adaptation Online Series
+AIA Resilience and Adaptation Certificate Series

 Do you want to integrate resilience into the design services your firm offers?
 The Resilience and Adaptation series is your answer.